 Participation at 3 levels:

 Institution Partners Council participation benefits include (but are not limited to) the following:

 - Recognition on the AAPM&R website and at the Annual Assembly

 - And more!

 Review program details and complete the IPC Form.

 Director, Business and Resource Development

 "We are always eager to support AAPM&R and its important work in advancing the field of rehabilitation medicine--especially in today's changing landscape of health care.
-The Institutional Partners Council (IPC) has given us a great opportunity to do that, and it has offered us strong channels to share news and information about the work we are doing at Rusk with our peers across the country."
+The Institution Partners Council (IPC) has given us a great opportunity to do that, and it has offered us strong channels to share news and information about the work we are doing at Rusk with our peers across the country."

 Steven R. Flanagan